The Program Being Evaluated

 About the Evaluation

+This evaluation was conducted from January 2009 to March 2013.
 In 2009, RWJF contracted with Mathematica to conduct a quantitative evaluation of the Maximizing Enrollment initiative.
 As originally conceived, the evaluation had two goals.
 First, drawing on administrative data from the grantee states, it would develop and monitor several measures of children’s enrollment and retention in public coverage.
 These measures would be shared regularly with NASHP (and RWJF) as a means of monitoring progress toward maximizing coverage in the grantee states and directing NASHP’s technical assistance.
 Second, it would estimate rigorously the impact of the grant initiative on children’s Medicaid and CHIP enrollment, including the effect both of major policy or procedural changes arising from the grant and of the initiative overall.

 Prior to this report, the evaluation focused mainly on the first goal of measuring and monitoring states’ progress enrolling and retaining children in coverage; over the course of the grant, the activities tied to this goal became quite extensive.
 For example, the evaluation team participated directly in many of the NASHP annual grantee site visits, briefing states on their progress maximizing coverage (based on the monitoring data) and discussing a range of questions about the measures used, the quality of states’ data, and the opportunities for further analysis.
 As a follow-up to these meetings, the evaluation team conducted a number of ad hoc analyses for the grantee states, examining more specific aspects of their performance or assessing how they could improve their data or use them most successfully.